Gwen Stefani Pregnant At 47? Blake Shelton’s Love Reportedly Expecting A Girl

 The two have been dating for a little over a year now and their romance is still hotter than ever.
 Nobody knows if the couple plans on having a baby or exchanging vows first, but things couldn’t be better in their relationship.

 Stefani and Shelton are currently competing against each other on The Voice.
-The new season marks Stefani’s highly anticipated return to the show and she hasn’t held back in the flirting department.
+The new season marks Stefani’s highly anticipated return to the show, and she hasn’t held back in the flirting department.
 In fact, fans watched Shelton and Stefani flirt almost nonstop during the season premiere of The Voice.
 At one point, Stefani sat in Shelton’s lap and told him she thinks he’s “cute.”

 A post shared by Gwen Stefani (@gwenstefani) on